Mission

 - The Sunrise Project Inc. (Sunrise Inc.), incorporated in the United States > read more here

-- The Sunrise Project International Stichting (Sunrise International), incorporated in the Netherlands in early 2023
+- Stichting Sunrise International (Sunrise International), incorporated in the Netherlands in early 2023

 Each organisation is a fully independent legal entity with its own board of experienced Directors, who bring deep expertise across climate change, social movements, law, finance, organisational leadership and governance.